airpair/simple-blog-analytics-with-keenio/post.md

 }
 ```

+You can now use Keen.IO's [Data visualization SDK ](https://keen.io/docs/data-visualization/ "Data Visualization")
-You can now represent those events on your preferred dashboard.
+to represent those events on a dashboard.

 ![](http://i.imgur.com/FGfg7sg.png)